routegy/routegy-docs/app/docs/topic/groups.md

             > Classroom 251
 ```

-A group has zero or more [microapps](/topic/microapps/), which define common interactions relative to that group.
-A microapp requesting more printer paper makes sense for an office supply room group but does not make sense for a bathroom group.
+A group has zero or more [apps](/topic/apps/), which define common interactions relative to that group. an app requesting more printer paper makes sense for an office supply room group but does not make sense for a bathroom group.

 ### Examples